 - Yodlee is the grandpappy of online money-management software.
 It’s the platform on which many tools, including Mint, are based.
 But Yodlee also offers its own personal-finance product called MoneyCenter.
 As you’d expect, it provides the same account-tracking functionality that most of these applications have, but it doesn’t feature budgeting as prominently.
 Yodlee offers tight integration with most banks, and also has a billpay feature. iPhone app available.

 From what I’ve seen, these apps are a lot alike: the desktop programs offer similar feature sets, and the online tools are all close cousins.
 There’s not a lot to differentiate them.
 Wesabe has a great community, Mint tracks investment accounts, and moneyStrands offers a Spanish-language option.
 Each program offers something unique.
 But is there any one app that knocks it out of the park?
 I don’t know.
 What do you think?
 Which option would you recommend for refugees from Microsoft Money?

-For myself, I’ll continue to use the desktop version of Quicken on my Mac.
+For myself, I’ll continue to use the desktop version of Quicken on my Mac for my personal finance software.
 It’s not perfect, but I know its quirks.